PavelRudko-ARM/Vulkan-Samples/samples/performance/multithreading_render_passes/multithreading_render_passes_tutorial.md

 When using any of these methods for multi-threading general recommendations should be taken into account (see [Multi-threaded-recording](https://github.com/KhronosGroup/Vulkan-Samples/blob/master/samples/performance/command_buffer_usage/command_buffer_usage_tutorial.md#Multi-threaded-recording)).

 This sample compares different approaches of recording multiple render passes.
-It has two renderpasses: the first is used to render a shadowmap and the second one renders the actual scene using the result of the previous pass.

 If "Use separate command buffers" checkbox is disabled all the commands are recorded into a single command buffer.
 Enabling it while using only a single thread shows no visible difference in frame rate.